Xlythe/DAO/README.md

 }
 ```

-Inside the model, we list out all the variables we wish to persist.
+Inside the model, list out all the variables you wish to persist.
 The supported types are String, int, boolean, long, float, or byte[].
 If you have a variable that you don't want persisted, mark it as a transient variable.
 While not required, you can annotate your variables with @Unique.
 If you do, they will act as a key when saving the DAO.

 ```java
 // The note's title